swch/slate/source/includes/_rest.md

 password_lifetime | number | Length of time that password will remain valid. email | string |
 is_password_update_required | boolean |
-role | string | <p>User role (cardholder_agent or customer_agent) determines the user's ability to access certain endpoints and perform certain operations within the CardSavr API.</p><p>cardholder_agents can create cardholders, create cards addresses for those cardholders, create accounts for those cardholders, and post jobs for those cardholders.</p>customer_agents can peform all actions on cardholders/accounts/, but are limited to acting on cardholders/jobs/accounts/cards within their FI (unless they are assigned to the admin FI) next_rotation_on | date | Date of next password rotation for this user. created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on
+role | string | <p>User role (cardholder_agent, cardholder_sso_agent or customer_agent) determines the user's ability to access certain endpoints and perform certain operations within the CardSavr API.</p><p>cardholder_agents can create cardholders, create card's addresses for those cardholders, create accounts for those cardholders, and post jobs for those cardholders. cardholder_sso_agents are like cardholder_agent, but cannot create cardholder or cards.</p>customer_agents can peform all actions on cardholders/accounts/, but are limited to acting on cardholders/jobs/accounts/cards within their FI (unless they are assigned to the admin FI) next_rotation_on | date | Date of next password rotation for this user. created_on | date | Date this site was created on last_updated_on | date | Date this site was last updated on